Brooks377/leftside_teamproject/proposal/proposal.md

 2. To display maps and geographic data, we will need [2020 census tract data](https://data.boston.gov/dataset/census-2020-tracts/resource/1721fbb7-ee56-4a61-9e1b-2f2342d202d1).
     - We will likely be using the shapefile version

-3. The **raw inputs** for this project will be 3 of the 4 data sets described above in .csv format.
-Potentially also a shapefile for use in geographic data.
+3. The **raw inputs** for this project will be 3 of the 4 data sets described above in .csv format and a shapefile for use in geographic data.
     - All of these data sets will be saved to a folder called "inputs"
     - Any important dataframes/visuals that are created will be saved to a folder called "outputs"